In Interest of XCB (Tex.App.- Houston [14th Dist.] July 30, 2009)(Subst. op. by Anderson)

 termination of the parents' rights.
 In the petition, DFPS alleged that Brown considered himself to be the

 father of the three oldest children, but requested genetic testing to determine paternity.
-The petition further
+The petition

-if he was the father of the three oldest children.
-On the same day, the court appointed DFPS as the
+testing to determine if he was the father of the three oldest children.
+On the same day, the court

-temporary managing conservator of the children.
-The children were permitted, however, to live with Brown
+appointed DFPS as the temporary managing conservator of the children.
+The children were permitted,

-in his home subject to certain restrictions including that he permit the children to visit their mother only when
+however, to live with Brown in his home subject to certain restrictions including that he permit the children

-supervised by DFPS.
+to visit their mother only when supervised by DFPS.

-On September 12, 2007, the three oldest children were removed from Brown's home by DFPS because the
+On September 12, 2007, the three oldest children were removed from Brown's home by DFPS because

-children witnessed their aunt stab their mother.
+the children witnessed their aunt stab their mother.
 Brown testified that he took the children to visit their

 mother's sister.
 According to Brown, while at their aunt's home, the children's mother arrived and